-This approach was first introduced in 2003 and has been gaining a widespread reputation for providing a much better quality of delivered software ever since.
-In fact, TDD can reduce the number of bugs in production by 40-80%.
+This approach was first introduced in 2003 and has gained a widespread reputation for providing a much better quality of delivered software.
+TDD can reduce the number of bugs in production by 40-80%.

 At Sombra, we’ve been applying TDD in various projects.
 Our engineers have learned a lot about true TDD: what’s working well, what’s not working at all, or what’s only working with specific exceptions.
 And we’ll gladly share this knowledge with you.

 What “TDD best practices” articles will never tell you

 If you Google “TDD best practices,” you’ll get hundreds of standard articles on implementing TDD.
 But you won’t believe how misleading most of them are.
 The truth is, TDD can’t be done only by following articles – that’s what our partner Jack Crews, CTO at LegalMonkeys, taught us.

 We started working with Jack almost two years ago.
 Our engineers assisted his team with the development of LegalMonkey’s software products for law firms.
 Jack has been an advocate of TDD for a long time.
 Over the years, he picked up lots of details and practices that make a big difference in software development quality.

 We’ll share Jack Crew’s story that can help you understand the meaning of TDD better.